ameserole/HackOfTheDrones/App/modules/ssh_login/README.md

-passwords.txt is the most common passwords ~10,000 ssh_login is the brute force login
+passwords.txt is the most common passwords ~10,000
+\nssh_login is the brute force login